ridulfo/porta/README.txt

 Dead-simple, ultra-portable word processor
 The intended use case is just writing.
 There are no efficient Vim-like bindings on purpose.
-This isn’t for editing; that can happen somewhere else.
+This is not for editing; that can happen somewhere else.

 I made this mainly to learn "old C" and to exploring how portable a terminal word processor can be.